Alimony Lawyers serving Mesa, Chandler, & Phoenix, Arizona.

 Call us today to schedule your consultation

 Our family law team, dedicated to providing our clients with fresh starts.
 We know your legal issues may be challenging, and we’ll do our best to offer a positive experience along the way.
 We are ready to help those in Chandler, Gilbert, Mesa and all of Arizona.
-Parties to a divorce need a qualified family law attorney to help them apply this statute to their situation, and arrive at a fair amount for spousal maintenance.
-To speak with a qualified Arizona alimony attorney about spousal maintenance issues, call JacksonWhite at (480) 467-4348.
+Parties to a divorce need a strong family law attorney to help them apply this statute to their situation, and arrive at a fair amount for spousal maintenance.
+To speak with an experienced Arizona alimony attorney about spousal maintenance issues, call JacksonWhite at (480) 467-4348.

 Tim Durkin is a skilled family law attorney, experienced in handling cases involving divorces, paternity actions, child custody, child support, relocation and jurisdiction issues, adoptions, and much more.
 He has been practicing family law in Arizona for more than 15 years.
 Tim loves advocating for his clients and helping achieve the best possible result.